wdvorkin/academic-kickstart/content/publication/BDM_Lockdown_2020/index.md

 # Legend: 0 = Uncategorized; 1 = Conference paper; 2 = Journal article;
 # 3 = Preprint / Working Paper; 4 = Report; 5 = Book; 6 = Book section;
 # 7 = Thesis; 8 = Patent
-publication_types: ["0"]
+publication_types: ["3"]

 # Publication name and optional abbreviated publication name.
 publication: ""
 publication_short: ""

-abstract: "Is a lockdown an effective means to limit the spread of the COVID-19 pandemic?
-We study the case of Sweden - one of the few countries without a lockdown - and use synthetic control techniques to develop a counterfactual lockdown scenario.
-First, we use a “donor pool” of European countries to construct a doppelganger that behaves just like Sweden in terms of infections before the lockdown.
-Second, we find that infection dynamics in the doppelganger since the lockdown do not systematically differ from the actual dynamics in Sweden.
-Third, we study Google mobility data and find that Swedes adjusted their activities in similar ways as in the doppelganger, although to a somewhat lesser extent."
+abstract: "We quantify the lockdown effect: the  extent to which a lockdown limits the spread of COVID-19 infections.
+For this purpose we focus on Sweden---one of the few countries without a lockdown---and use synthetic control techniques to develop a counterfactual lockdown scenario.
+Based on a donor pool of European countries, we construct a control unit that behaves just like Sweden in terms of infection dynamics before it is put under lockdown for 8.5 weeks.
+The outcome in the control unit approximates the counterfactual lockdown scenario for Sweden.
+Three findings stand out.
+First, at the end of the lockdown period, COVID-19 infections and deaths in Sweden would have been reduced by one half and one third, respectively.
+Second, the lockdown effect starts to materialize with a delay of 3 to 4 weeks only.
+Third, we analyze Google mobility reports and find that actual mobility adjustments in Sweden are similar to those in the control unit---in both cases there is evidence for social distancing, but more so in the control unit."

 # Summary.
 An optional shortened abstract.
 summary: ""